Flixerr/flixerr/README.md

 #### 🎞️ PiP (Picture-in-Picture) View
 For when you clearly have other, slightly more important things to do, but you just *have* to watch something right now.

-#### 💩 No bullshit
-We don't use ads or try to scam you.
-However, due to the legality of movie torrents, please use Flixerr at your own discretion.

-### Contributing
- If you want to contribute to making Flixerr better/faster, please don't hesitate!
-If you have any questions please email support@flixerrtv.com, issues are only for bugs/feature requests.